nix-codes/countube/README.md

 # I created a .frames file.
 Now how do I make a video out of it?
 The `.frames` file is a concatenation of jpegs, each corresponding to each frame in the video. **_ffmpeg_** tool can help in creating a video out of it.
 Example:
-`$ ffmpeg -y -framerate 60 -i test.frames out.mp4`
+`$ ffmpeg -y -framerate 30 -i sample.frames out.mp4`
 _Important_:  Make sure that the frame rate provided to **_ffmpeg_** matches the one used to generate the frames file.

 # How to add music to the video